Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 “That is true.”

 “It is better fortified now.”

 “In what ways?”

 “Vishnu the Preserver and Yama-Dharma, Lord of Death, have covered the whole of Heaven, rather than just the City—as it was in days of old—with what is said to be an impenetrable dome.”

 “There is no such thing as an impenetrable dome.”

 “I say only what I have heard.”

 “There are many ways into a city, Lord Siddhartha.”

 “You will find them all for me?”

 “That is to be the price of my freedom?”

 “Of your own freedom—yes.”

 “What of the others of my kind?”

 “If they, too, are to be freed, you must all agree to help me lay siege to that City and take it.”

 “Free us, and Heaven shall fall!”

 “You speak for the others?”

 “I am Taraka.
 I speak for all.”

-LORD OF LIGHT 149

 “What assurance do you give, Taraka, that this bargain will be kept?”

 “My word?
 I shall be happy to swear by anything you care to name-”

-“A facility with oaths is not the most reassuring quality in a bargained.
+“A facility with oaths is not the most reassuring quality in a bargainer.
 And your strength is also your weakness in any bargaining at all.
 You are so strong as to be unable to grant to another the power to control you.
 You have no gods to swear by.
 The only thing you will honor is a gambling debt, and there are no grounds for gaming here.”

 “You possess the power to control us.”

 “Individually, perhaps.
 But not collectively.”

 “It is a difficult problem,” said Taraka.
 “I should give anything I have to be free—but then, all that I have is power—pure power, in essence uncommittable.
 A greater force might subdue it, but that is not the answer.
 I do not really know how to give you satisfactory assurance that my promise will be kept.
-If I were you, f certainly would not trust irie.”
+If I were you, I certainly would not trust me.”

 “It is something of a dilemma.
 So I will free you now—you alone—to visit the Pole and scout out the defenses of Heaven.
 In your absence, I will consider the problem further.
 Do you likewise, and perhaps upon your return an equitable arrangement can be made.”

 “Accepted!
 Release me from this doom!”

 “Know then my power, Taraka,” he said.
-“As I bind, so can I loos thus!”
+“As I bind, so can I loose thus!”

-The 8ame boiled forward out of the wall.
+The flame boiled forward out of the wall.

-It rolled into a ball of fire and spun about the well like a comet; it burned like a small sun, lighting up the darkness; it changed colors as it 8ed about, so that the rocks shone both ghastly and pleasing.
+It rolled into a ball of fire and spun about the well like a comet; it burned like a small sun, lighting up the darkness; it changed colors as it fled about, so that the rocks shone both ghastly and pleasing.

 Then it hovered above the head of the one called Siddhartha, sending down its throbbing words upon him:

-“You cannot know my pleasure to feel again tny
+“You cannot know my pleasure to feel again my strength set free.

-### 150	ROGER ZELAZNY

-strength set free.
 I've a mind to try your power once more.”

 The man beneath him shrugged.

 The ball of flame coalesced.
 Shrinking, it grew brighter, and it slowly settled to the floor.

-It lay there quivering, like a petal fallen from some titanic bloom; then it drifted slowly across the 8oor of Hellwell and re-entered the niche.
+It lay there quivering, like a petal fallen from some titanic bloom; then it drifted slowly across the floor of Hellwell and re-entered the niche.

 “Are you satisfied?” asked Siddhartha.